gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/customization-guide.rst

 ~~~~~~

 Customizing of images is done via overriding of drawable resources.
 You can find the drawable
-resource names in the :ref:`screen-by-screen UI customization section<Migrate to the new UI>`.
+resource names in the :ref:`screen-by-screen UI customization section<screen-customization>`.

 We are using mostly vector drawables.
 Unfortunately due to the limitations of vector drawables some images had to be
 added as PNGs.